cmarshall108/monero-web-miner/README.md

 Monero Web Miner
 ============
-An online CPU based Monero miner that allows you to mine Monero in your web browser!
+An online fee free, CPU based Monero miner that allows you to mine Monero in your web browser!

 License
 =======